ssardina-planning/nugat-0.5.4/README.md

 ##### EXAMPLES

-I provide three file examples on how to use NuGat for planning.
+Three file examples on how to use NuGAT for planning:

 - flip-coin-NUGAT-v01.smv:
 		flip is deterministic; strong planning has solution